crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Ogres are proficient at using all types of melee weapons, but all sophisticated forms of missile combat are awkward for them.
 They are, however, good at throwing things, in particular boulders.

-Deep Dwarves (DD)
-  Deep Dwarves are short, hardy people who, unlike their extinct surface relatives, never left the underground homelands.
-Living there for countless generations made them turn pale and lose all ability to regenerate health over time, or to have their rate of regeneration hastened by any effects.
-  Deep Dwarves can instead draw on their magical essence to heal, but doing so will gradually deplete their maximum reserves of magic.
-They are passively able to reduce all incoming damage, and their empathy with the earth allows them to sense their surroundings; these abilities increase in power as they gain experience levels.

-  Naturally, Deep Dwarves are quite adept with all arts of avoiding blows and damage.
-Offensively, they are skilled users of axes, crossbows, and slings.
-  Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders; because of this, their skill with Invocations is great, and they often rely on divine assistance for healing.
-They are most at home with the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.

 Meteorae (Me)
   Meteorae are the people of the heavens, fallen to earth.
 They possess exceptional